douglascraigschmidt/LiveLessons/ThreadJoinTest/README.md

 Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/)
 LiveLesson tutorial.

-updated-stream -- This folder provides an updated version of my LiveLessons tutorial that uses Java 8 features, such as lambdas, method references, and a sequential stream.
+updated-stream folder provides an updated version of my LiveLessons tutorial that uses Java 8 features, such as lambdas and method references.

-updated-parallelstream -- This folder provides an updated version of my LiveLessons tutorial that uses Java 8 features, such as lambdas, method references, and a parallel stream with a spliterator.
+updated-stream -- This folder provides an updated version of my LiveLessons tutorial that uses Java 8 features, such as lambdas, method references, and a parallel stream with a spliterator.